“I have always been drawn to people’s stories and believe that compassion, warmth, and acceptance can form the foundation of healing.”

 I value autonomy and therefore don’t believe in telling the client what to do.
 Rather, I can help the client explore and clarify their feelings, beliefs, needs, and values.
 I believe that the beauty of therapy is that it provides a space for the client to explore themselves.
 Being collaborative is another aspect that shows up in my work.
 I strive to join the client towards their goals and provide guidance through the therapeutic process.
 When appropriate, I also give suggestions and information that are relevant to the client’s experience, such as when working on developing healthier coping skills.
 Multicultural competency is also very important to me, including continuing to expand my knowledge in this area.

 What are you most excited about within the evolving mental health landscape?

 I enjoy learning about advancements related to trauma, mindfulness, the mind-body connection, the bridges between psychodynamic therapy and neuroscience, and how cognitive behavioral therapy can be better tailored to the individual needs of clients with considerations to identity, culture, and environment.

 What is the importance of the therapeutic relationship?

-“I also believe that people are resilient and I entered this field to help people feel heard and utilize their strengths to become their own vehicles for change.”
+“I believe that people are resilient and I entered this field to help people feel heard and utilize their strengths to become their own vehicles for change.”